5-Day Workshop Schedule

-- Exploring the Ingredients and the Techniques: Learn how to understand and control the pastry making process instead of just using the recipes!
+- Introduction to Pastry and Baking: Learn how to understand and control the pastry making process instead of just using the recipes!
 An introduction to many of the basic techniques necessary to make delicious pastries.
 This course covers creaming, blending, scones, pie dough, pate a choux, angel food cake, and custards.
 Hands-on: cookies, muffins, scones, cheese cake and more...

 - Cake Bases, Creams, and Composition: Learn a variety of cake mixing methods, creams, and fillings to make a beautiful layer cakes, as well as how to troubleshoot problems.
 Hands-on: Carrot cake, black forest cake, opera and more...

 2020 Schedule: April 6, 2020 || October 26, 2020

 - Artisan I: Systematic Approach to Bread: Perfect the details of mixing, fermenting, shaping, and baking bread.
 This introductory course is suitable for beginners and professionals alike--there is always something new to learn!
 Hands on: shaping, various mixing techniques, utilizing different preferment, and more...

 2020 Schedule: Febuary 3, 2020 || March 2, 2020 || March 30, 2020 || April 6, 2020 || June 8, 2020 || June 15, 2020 || July 27, 2020 || September 14, 2020 || October 26, 2020 || November 2, 2020 || November 9, 2020 || December 7, 2020